langchain4j/langchain4j/docs/docs/tutorials/structured-outputs.md

 as these beans are created automatically.
 More info on this:
 [for Quarkus](https://docs.quarkiverse.io/quarkus-langchain4j/dev/ai-services.html),
 [for Spring Boot](https://docs.langchain4j.dev/tutorials/spring-boot-integration#spring-boot-starter-for-declarative-ai-services).
-- [2] - This is required to activate the Structured Outputs feature for OpenAI, see more details [here](/integrations/language-models/open-ai#structured-outputs-for-json-mode).
+- [2] - This is required to enable the Structured Outputs feature for OpenAI, see more details [here](/integrations/language-models/open-ai#structured-outputs-for-response-format).
-- [3] - This is required to activate the Structured Outputs feature for [Google AI Gemini](/integrations/language-models/google-ai-gemini).
+- [3] - This is required to enable the Structured Outputs feature for [Google AI Gemini](/integrations/language-models/google-ai-gemini).

-When AI Service returns a POJO **and** used `ChatLanguageModel` supports/enables Structured Outputs feature, `JsonSchema`/`ResponseFormat` will be generated automatically from the specified return type.
+When AI Service returns a POJO **and** used `ChatLanguageModel` supports Structured Outputs **and** Structured Outputs are enabled, `JsonSchema`/`ResponseFormat` will be generated automatically from the specified return type.
 :::note
 Make sure to explicitly enable Structured Outputs feature when configuring `ChatLanguageModel`,